mrl280/prompt-safety-agent/README.md

 # Prompt Safety Agent

-Classifying text prompts as safe or unsafe using a local LLM
+Classifying text prompts as safe or unsafe using a local LLM.

 ## 🚀 Getting started